lowrycito/handbook/pages/study-manual-general-handbook-24.md

 The stake president explains that the person should follow missionary standards after being set apart.

 A missionary’s setting apart is for the call to serve, not for a specific missionary assignment.
 If a missionary’s assignment is changed, he or she is not set apart again.

 If a missionary is released and is later approved to return to service (see [24.6.3.2](/study/manual/general-handbook/24?lang=eng&id=title_number44-p192#title_number44 "/study/manual/general-handbook/24?lang=eng&id=title_number44-p192#title_number44")), he or she is set apart again as a missionary.

+If circumstances do not permit setting apart a missionary before he or she begins service, the stake president should contact the Missionary Department for direction at 801-240-2222 or [Missionary.Prefield@ChurchofJesusChrist.org](mailto:Missionary.Prefield@ChurchofJesusChrist.org "mailto:Missionary.Prefield@ChurchofJesusChrist.org").

 Setting Apart a Missionary